 4. Go On A Pink Dolphin Boat Ride

-It’s hard to ignore the signs for pink dolphin (aka the Chinese White Dolphins) boat rides the moment you step into Tai O. Next to the signs are operators who try to coax you into paying them HK$ 25 with a promise to sea the elusive pink dolphins.
+It’s hard to ignore the signs for pink dolphin (aka the Chinese White Dolphins) boat rides the moment you step into Tai O. The boat rides cost HK$ 25 and it’s easy to be coaxed by the operators who promise to show you the elusive pink dolphins.

-Unfortunately, you’re not going to see any pink dolphins on their boat tour.
+Unfortunately, you’re not going to see any pink dolphins on their boat ride.
 This 20 minute boat ride takes you on the river to get a close-up view to the stilt-houses.
-After that, it speeds away into the sea, takes a circles, and returns.
+After that, it speeds away into the sea, circles and returns.

 So, take this boat ride to appreciate the stilt-houses, and get a view of the village from the Tai O River.
 But not to see the pink dolphins.